-As you progress through your education here at South Plains College you will be given several standardized tests.
-These are given on the computer at the end on each specialty.
-Each student should score a Level 2 on each specialty exam.
-Each ATI exam will count as an exam grade.
-Scoring per course syllabi.
+As you progress through your education here at South Plains College you will be given several course benchmark exams.
+Remediation policy on each of the benchmarks is listed in the syllabus per course.
+These are given on the computer at the end of each specialty.
+Each student should score a Level 2 or equivalent as specified in the course syllabus on each specialty exam in order to demonstrate content knowledge.
+If a student is below Level 2 or the equivalent, then a student may be required to complete extra remediation and/or tutoring as outlined in syllabus guidelines.
+Each ATI benchmark grade is outlined in the syllabus.

+Scoring per course syllabi:

+Fundamentals

+Medical/Surgical

+Maternity

+Pediatric

-Fundamentals Medical/Surgical Maternity Pediatric Mental Health Leadership Pharmacology
+Mental Health

+Leadership

+Pharmacology